Planetary Decadal and Community Findings

 The Outer Planets Assessment group (OPAG) concurred with SBAG's finding in support of NASA and NSF working to "develop a concerted plan for new national resources for planetary radar."

 The SBAG Goals document "captures the high-priority objectives and unique exploration opportunities related to the Solar System’s small bodies."
-Mentions of radar are pervasive through the document as a valuable tool in addressing the three overarching themes of (1) Small Bodies, Big Science, (2) Defend Planet Earth, and (3) Enable Human Exploration. ngRADAR can help provide the physical and dynamical characterizations of individual small bodies and probe the small-body population as a whole to support the goals of SBAG.
+Mentions of radar are pervasive through the document as a valuable tool in addressing the three overarching SBAG themes of (1) Small Bodies, Big Science, (2) Defend Planet Earth, and (3) Enable Human Exploration.
+The ngRADAR concept would help provide the physical and dynamical characterizations of individual small bodies and probe the small-body population as a whole to support the goals of SBAG.
+The SBAG Goals document specifically points out the collapse of Arecibo as a loss of critical infrastructure relevant to the planetary science and defense objectives supported by SBAG alongside mention of the ngRADAR project as a way to develop new capabilities at existing facilities.

 National Near-Earth Object Preparedness Strategy and Action Plan (2018)